75+ Incredible Cryptocurrency Statistics (2023)

 Since Bitcoin was born in 2009, over 20k cryptocurrencies have sprung into existence.
 That’s an average of between 3 and 4 new cryptocurrencies every day.

-On average, hackers have stolen $550 million worth of cryptocurrency each month since June 2013 (DeFiYield)
+Hackers have stolen over $68 billion worth of cryptocurrency each month since June 2013 (DeFiYield)

 China has 84% of the world’s blockchain patents (Statista)